Ionisers Explained | Why We Don’t Use Them (and Why Some Brands Do)

 All the purifiers we sell stick to transparent, well-understood tech:

-When you see a CADR figure on our site, it’s coming from actual filtered airflow, not ions knocking particles onto your walls.
+When you see a CADR figure on our site, it’s coming from actual filtered airflow, not ions knocking particles onto your floors.

 8. What to look for instead of ionisers